zextras/tech-doc/source/common/carbonio/installation.rst

  |product| Installation
 ==========================

-This page provides hardware and software requirements for |ce|
+This page provides hardware and software requirements for |product|
 and directions for its installation.
 Please review carefully this whole page before attempting to install.